RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 The market capitalization of an asset calculated by current supply of coins multiples by [[Chapter one - BulletProof Your Trading#CMP|CMP]] of one coin
 ## Market Maker (MM)
 An individual or form that can cause large swings in price due to overwhelming position size
+## Market Structure Break (MSB)
+market structure break occurs when the price of an asset breaks through a significant level of support or resistance, signalling a potential shift in the overall market trend
 ## Market Structure || Market Sentiment (MS)
 defines the structure(Sentiment) that the current market is trading in.
 The Market sentiment can be categorized as [[Chapter one - BulletProof Your Trading#Bull Market|bullish]] (positive), [[Chapter one - BulletProof Your Trading#Bearish Chapter one - BulletProof Your Trading Market Structure (MS) MS|bearish]] (negative), or neutral.
 ## Pattern